Mimidae – Mockingbirds & Thrashers

-There are over 30 species of mimids in two larger and some 10 small or monotypic genera.
+There are thirty-five species of mimids in two large and eight small or monotypic genera.
 They tend towards dull greys and browns in their appearance, though a few are black or blue-grey, and many have red, yellow, or white irises.
 They range from 20 to 33 centimetres in length, and 36 to 56 grams in weight.
 Many mimids have a rather thrush-like pattern: brown above, pale with dark streaks or spots below.
 They tend to have longer tails than thrushes (or the bigger wrens, which they also resemble) and longer bills that in many species curve downward.

 All known species build somewhat messy, bulky twig nests in dense growth, in most species on the ground or no more than 2 meters up.
 They usually lay 2 to 5 eggs that hatch in 12 or 13 days, which is also the length of time the chicks stay in the nest.
 Breeding usually starts in the spring or early in the rainy season, and many species can have two or even three broods per year.
 Most failures to fledge young are due to predation.
 Pairs often stay together for more than one breeding season.

-There are 34 Species in this family, all exclusive to the New World – both Western Nearctic and Neotropical zones.
+According to the recently (2025) amalgamated AviList, there are thirty-five Species in ten genera, in the Mimidae family, all exclusive to the New World; both the Western Nearctic and Neotropical zones.
 They are:

 Grey Catbird Dumetella carolinensis